Threads

 Two intelligence pictures

-The US executive branch and the US opposition aren't looking at the same intelligence anymore.
+The US executive branch and the US opposition stopped looking at the same intelligence somewhere around turn 2.

-Oil prices, emerging-market sovereign defaults, banking stress, the dollar's reserve status, Treasury auctions — all modeled together as a coupled cascade.
+Oil, emerging-market sovereign defaults, banking stress, USD reserve status, Treasury auctions — all modeled together as coupled cascade dynamics.

 Why threads instead of just chapters

 Because the questions readers actually have are concern-shaped, not turn-shaped.
-"Is the cascade containment language doing the same work it did for sub-prime in 2007?" doesn't live in any single turn — it lives across all eight, and only makes sense when you can see the arc.
+"Is this Compromise of 1877?" doesn't live in any single turn — it lives across all eleven, and the answer is only legible when you can see the arc.
+Same with the cascade that wouldn't resolve, the coalition that wouldn't break, the picture that bifurcated.
+Threads exist to make the arc legible.